Click on the Indicators below for More Information

 Heatwave metrics are calculated using OISST, a product that uses some forms of interpolation to fill data gaps.
 Heatwaves are defined by Hobday et al., 2016 as distinct events where SST anomaly reaches the 90th percentile in a pixel for at least 5 days, separated out by 3 or more days.

-Description of Time Series: This time series shows the average integrated degree day value for Alaska’s Gulf of Alaska region.
-During the last five years there has been no trend and values have remained between the 10th and 90th percentiles of all observed data in the time series.
+Description of Time Series: This time series shows the monthly heatwave spatial coverage for Alaska’s Gulf of Alaska Region.
+During the last five years there has been no trend and the five-year average is above the 90th percentile of all observed data in the time series.

 Indicator Source Information: